 Visiting Barcelona is an incredible experience because no matter where you look, you’ll find beautiful buildings, fountains, alleys or unique sculptures.
 Although it’s a great city break, if you prefer to explore it at a slower pace, I recommend staying in Barcelona for at least four days.

-If you’re spending a weekend in Barcelona, these are some of the attractions you can’t miss.
+If you’re spending a weekend in Barcelona, you’ll want to know about these interesting facts about Barcelona and some of the attractions you can’t miss.

 Must-see attractions in Barcelona